Hobbs State Park Conservation Area WMA

 - The area south of Highway12, east of War Eagle Road and north of Bettis Hill Road is closed to hunting.

-- The area north of Paige Sawmill Road and Rambo Road is only open to archery deer hunting and closed to all hunting during permit hunts.
+- The area north of Paige Sawmill Road, west of Huckleberry Hills Road and northwest of Rambo Road is also closed to all hunting.

 The area is 12,055 acres in size and is typical Ozark Mountain terrain.
 The area is predominantly woodland consisting of stands of upland hardwoods and shortleaf pine/hardwood forest.
 Beaver lake lies on the northern boundary of the area and War Eagle Creek on the southern boundary.